-ID No ne address ter's degree to be earned M.S. (can elect M.A. if foreign language) Major: Psycho logy or Professor Minor Professor deficiencies in undergrad uate prerequisites onsibility for reading catalog request with the Graduate School office airements and for knowing when program the before the deadline date in force durin n has been comple g your final semes eted rest entirely upon ster.
-See Graduate Sch the student.
-Application fo r graduation ate. number of UNT off-campus resid ence courses which may be applied to the for information concerning this r estriction. bbreviation and date completed.
-Officia I transcripts of trai nsfer work must he file ed hefore courses can be an proved ry transfer courses with school a Courses to be completed. - noved.
-Course Prefix and No. Course Title Credit Hours Date Completed Grade Credit Hours Dute completed Grade
+The original of this form must be submitted to the Office of the Graduate Dean for approval.

+Name ID No

+Home address

+Master's degree to be earned M.S. (can elect M.A. if foreign language) Major: Psychology

+Major Professor Minor Professor

+Any deficiencies in undergrad uate prerequisites

+Responsibility for reading catalog requirements and for knowing when program has been completed rest entirely upon the student.
+Application for graduation must be filed with the Graduate School office before the deadline date in force during your final semester.
+See Graduate School calendar for deadline date.

+The number of UNT off-campus residence courses which may be applied to the master's degree is limited by state regulations.
+Consult the Office of the Graduate Dean for information concerning this restriction.

+Identify transfer courses with school abbreviation and date completed.
+Official transcripts of transfer work must be filed before courses can be approved.

+Courses to be completed for the master's degree

+Course Prefix and No. Course Title Credit Hours Date Completed Grade

-Admission to candida acy is recommended: Tota l Semester hours 1 required:30
+Admission to candid acy is recommended: Total Semester hours req juired:30

-Major Professor Sign & Print Name Depar tment Chair Sign & Pr int Name
+Major Professor Sign & Print Name Department Chair Sign & Print Name

 Program Director Sign & Print Name Date

-To Be Complet ed by Gradua te Dean
+To Be Comple ted by Graduate Dean

-This student is admitt ed to candidacy:
+This student is admit ted to candidacy:

-Date Dean of the Graduate School ol
+Date Dean of the Graduate School